jasnow/railroader-site/source/docs/reducing_false_positives/index.markdown

 For example:

-    brakeman --safe-methods this_one,that_one,totally_safe,my_sanitizer
+    railroader --safe-methods this_one,that_one,totally_safe,my_sanitizer

 ### Only Reporting Direct Vulnerabilities

-With the default settings, Brakeman will report cross-site scripting vulnerabilities if the return value of a method where user input is a _parameter_ is output.
+With the default settings, Railroader will report cross-site scripting vulnerabilities if the return value of a method where user input is a _parameter_ is output.

 For example, this will raise a warning unless `some_method` is marked as safe like above: